argilla-io/argilla-python/docs/how_to_guides/team/workspace.md

 To delete a workspace, **no dataset can be associated with it**.
 If the workspace contains any dataset, deletion will fail.
 You can delete a workspace by calling the `delete` method on the `Workspace` class.

-> To clear a workspace and delete all their datasets, refer to this [guide](../dataset/dataset.md).
+> To clear a workspace and delete all their datasets, refer to this [how-to guide](../dataset/dataset.md).

 ```python
 import argilla_sdk as rg